 particular aspects of instruction to a given fellow's needs.
 We

 focus on teaching our trainees how to ask the right questions, how

-to think about those inquiries, and how best to pursue the answers.
+to think about those inquiries and how best to pursue the answers.

-Using simulation, case conferences, and formal bedside teaching and
+Using simulation, case conferences and formal bedside teaching and

-learning opportunities that are meant to both instill knowledge and
+opportunities that instill knowledge and generate excitement.

 Mock codes and ECMO simulation scenarios are multidisciplinary,